Solizardking/solana-data-aggregator/README.md

 Collect and benchmark Solana on-chain metrics across multiple data providers.
 This project standardizes provider responses into typed models with unit and integration tests.

+## Backfill Requests
+Please create a ticket in [issues](https://github.com/solana-foundation/solana-data-aggregator/issues).

+Backflow requests are processed on the 1st of every month.

+Prefix the with `[Backfill]` indicating the following:

+* Provider
+* Metric(s) and/or "All"
+* Reason

 ## Requirements
 - Python 3.12+
 - `pip` and `venv`